 New Tricks features Gerry doing something particularly gross (but never shown or explained) after being hypnotised.
 The trigger was certain song.
 The other characters even swore never to talk about it.
 The episode ends with the song sounding and the others screaming 'no!'.

 In one episode of Lovejoy, Eric's astonished reaction at an auction to an antique sculpture entitled "My Adonis" wins him the item, and he spends the rest of the show trying to sell or even give it away to anyone who'll stand still long enough to look at it.
 Not a straight example of the trope, as it is finally revealed to the audience in the very last seconds of the episode to depict a man with an erection at least half the length of his body.

-In another episode, where Monk and Natalie were searching the office of a city official for evidence of her disappearance, Natalie opens a drawer to find something surprising and possibly dirty (in both ways), and then right after, she repeatedly tells Monk to never open that drawer.
+In "Mr. Monk Fights City Hall," Monk and Natalie are searching the love nest of city councilwoman Eileen Hill for evidence of her disappearance.
+Natalie opens a drawer to find something surprising and possibly dirty (in both ways), and then right after, she repeatedly tells Monk to never open that drawer.

 And it happens again in "Mr. Monk's Favorite Show".
 Natalie and Lt.
 Disher are reading a former TV star's memoirs, which apparently go into disturbing detail about her sex life.
 They are visibly shocked, especially at page 73, which Natalie then rips out before Monk can get his hands on the book.
 Monk is also devastated when he eventually reads the book.

 In "Mr. Monk Goes to the Bank," when Monk and Natalie find Peter Crawley's dead body stuffed in the trunk of his Jaguar convertible, we don't see the gory aftermath, but we instead get a complimentary Trunk Shot.
 Natalie is shocked.
 We do learn from Stottlemeyer that Crawley was shot twice in the head, which implies his head may have been blown off.